History of Leicester City F.C.

-This is the history of Leicester City Football Club, based in Leicester, England, the United Kingdom.
-Having been founded over 100 years ago, for the first time, in the 2015–16 season, Leicester City won the Premier League, with Claudio Ranieri being the manager.
-Also, in the same season, the team qualified for the UEFA Champions League.
+This is the history of Leicester City Football Club, based in Leicester, England.

 Leicester Fosse (1884–1919)

-The club was founded in 1884 as Leicester Fosse because it played on a field by the Fosse Road.
+The club was founded in 1884 as Leicester Fosse, so named because the team played on a field by the Fosse Road.
 Before moving to Filbert Street in 1891, the club played at five different grounds.
 The club joined the Football Association in 1890.
-It joined in the Midland League in 1891, and after finishing second was elected to the Division Two of the Football League in 1894.
+It joined in the Midland League in 1891, and after finishing second was elected to the Second Division of the Football League in 1894.
 The first ever league game was a 4–3 defeat at Grimsby, but a week later at Filbert Street the club recorded its first league win against Rotherham.
-The club's largest win to date, 13–0 against Notts Olympic in a FA Cup qualifying game was also recorded in that season.
+The club's largest win to date, 13–0 against Notts Olympic in a FA Cup qualifying game, was also recorded in that season.

 In 1904, the club successfully re-applied for membership of the Football League.
-In 1908, the club finished as Second Division runners-up and reached the First Division, but was relegated again after just one season.
+In 1908, the club finished as Second Division runners-up and reached the First Division but was relegated again after just one season.
 In 1909, the club recorded its worst ever defeat, a 12–0 drubbing against Nottingham Forest.

 Leicester City is born (1919–1939)

 The club was re-elected to the Football League for the last time to date in 1915, when the League was suspended for four years due to a financial scandal and World War I. Leicester were playing in a regional league organised for Midlands clubs in this period.
 Due to financial problems, Leicester Fosse had ceased to exist when the League resumed in 1919.
-The club was reformed as Leicester City Football Club, particularly appropriate as the borough of Leicester had recently been given city status.
+The club was reformed as Leicester City Football Club, particularly appropriate as the borough of Leicester had recently been granted city status.

-In 1925, the club were champions of Division Two under the management of Peter Hodge.
+In 1925, the club were champions of the Second Division under the management of Peter Hodge.
 Hodge's signings included Arthur Chandler, one of City's most famous players from this period, scoring a club record 273 goals between 1923 and 1935 and Adam Black, who has the club record for league appearances, 528.
-In 1929, the club recorded its highest ever finish in the Football League, finishing second to Sheffield Wednesday.
-The club's highest ever attendance was in 1928, 47,298 against Tottenham Hotspur into the FA Cup Fifth Round.
-The 1930s were less successful, with the club being relegated in 1935, although finishing first in Division Two in 1937, only to be relegated from Division One again in 1939.
+In 1929, the club recorded its highest ever finish in the Football League, finishing second to The Wednesday.
+The club's highest ever attendance was in 1928, 47,298 against Tottenham Hotspur into the FA Cup fifth round.
+The 1930s were less successful, with the club being relegated in 1935, although finishing first in the Second Division in 1937, only to be relegated from the First Division again in 1939.
 In 1939, the Football League was suspended due to the war, and just like in 1915–1919, City were forced along with other clubs to play in regional leagues.